Christian Lee Hutson: Beginners and The Version Suicides (2020–2021)

 Hutson was signed to ANTI– in 2019.
 He released his first studio album, Beginners, on May 29, 2020.
 Beginners was named after the Raymond Carver short story cycle of the same name.
 Maeri Ferguson describes the album as “a spare and quiet collection of songs about the tenderness of adolescence, first love, heartbreak and the value of having a little perspective”.
 It was preceded by the single ‘Northsiders’.

 Beginners was produced by Phoebe Bridgers.
 Prior to the recording sessions with Bridgers, four versions of Beginners were completed.
 The first was assisted by Dawes and Dash Hutton, a former drummer for the band Haim, and recorded in 2015.
 The third version was produced by Ethan Gruska, who has previously collaborated with Fiona Apple and Blake Mills.
 Meanwhile, the second and fourth versions were produced by unknown parties and failed to materialise.

 The final version of Beginners features contributions from Lucy Dacus, Conor Oberst and Meg Duffy of Hand Habits.
 It was well-received by critics; earning a score of 7.8 from Pitchfork, alongside a Metascore of 75 that signals ‘mostly positive reviews’.

 Hutson also released three EPs between 2020 and 2021, which are collectively known as ‘The Version Suicides’.
 The three volumes feature contributions from musicians like Shamir, Fenne Lily and Julia Jacklin, and involve a combination of humorous and sincere covers.
 Liz Phair’s ‘Why Can’t I?’, Taylor Swift’s ‘betty’ and The Cure’s ‘Just Like Heaven’ rank amongst the songs that Hutson has covered.

+In 2021, Hutson was featured on the compilation Saving for a Custom Van, which was a tribute to the works of the late songwriter Adam Schlesinger.
+Huston performed the Fountains of Wayne song "Red Dragon Tattoo."

 Before the release of Quitters in 2022, Hutson also performed on projects released by Hand Habits, Ada Lea, Whitmer Thomas and Sasami.

-Quitters (2022 –)
+Quitters (2022–present)

 Hutson began writing Quitters, his second album to be released via ANTI-, during the COVID-19 quarantine.
 The record was produced by Phoebe Bridgers and Conor Oberst and ultimately released on April 1, 2022.
-Quitters was preceded by the lead single ‘Rubberneckers’, which was co-written by Alex Lahey and Phoebe Bridgers.
+Quitters was preceded by the lead single ‘Rubberneckers’, which was co-written by Alex Lahey.
 Two additional singles, ‘Age Difference’ and ‘Strawberry Lemonade’, have also been released in support of the album.

 Hutson states that, lyrically, Quitters touches on “adult experiences and changes and trying to become okay with yourself”.
 The LP also draws from numerous influences, including the Sofia Coppola film Somewhere, The Sarah Book by Scott McClanahan and the Paolo Sorrentino film Youth.
 Quitters was recorded directly to analog tape – rather than in digital format – in an attempt to add warmth to the arrangements.

 Like its predecessor, Quitters was reviewed by music publications like Pitchfork and The Line of Best Fit.
 Pitchfork bestowed a rating of 7.5 upon the album, which also received a 74 Metascore that suggests ‘generally favourable reviews’.

-As of February 2023, Hutson is opening for Phoebe Bridgers on her international Reunion Tour.
+Between and 2022 and 2023, Hutson opened for Phoebe Bridgers on her international Reunion Tour.